h-yung/naginata-notes/README.md

 ### Learnings
 - Working with arrays as values for document keys in MongoDB: although there's dot notation in use and superficial similarity (e.g., .find()) parameters and syntax can be very different.
 Need a refresher on operators.
 May attempt with the Travel app built using React.
 - The value of a checkbox input is whatever you set as its value in the input attribute.
 This value is actualized only when the checkbox is checked.
+- Debugged issue: Moving delete button to entries: Getting title text must be done through `textContent` rather than `innerText` since the current styles applied to the text prevents a match from being found in the db.
+Also, keep track of what each button is actually doing (the delete button of the form vs. the delete button in the nav that showed the form)...

 ## Previous states
 "It's a page".
 The skeletal structure of a to-do list that you can't update aside from adding more.
 I used this to test what went wrong with deployment using autodeploy from Github.
 Current/successful deployment is using Heroku CLI.
 My understanding of autodeploy is that pushing to the repo was also pushing to Heroku (and in both cases pushing to main branch).